FirespriteLtd/website/site/content/careers/pages/level-designer-ref-fld01.md

 ##### **Role requirements:**

 * Minimum of 3 years in a level design role
-* Shipped at least 1 game in a similar role/li>
+* Shipped at least 1 game in a similar role
 * Exceptional creativity and design skills
 * Modelling capabilities with Maya / 3DSMax
 * Good knowledge of industry standard packages (MS Office, Hansoft/Jira, Perforce etc)